21isenough/LightningATM/docs/guide/add_on_zero2.md

 	$ nano qr.py
 ```

-Make the following settings to disable the camera
+Make the following settings to disable the camera.

 <img src="../pictures/add_on_zero2_edit_qr.png" width="600">

-Save and exit the editor: `CTRL+x -> y -> ENTER`
+Save and exit the editor: `CTRL+x -> y -> ENTER`.

 ### 7. Create and edit the config.ini